t-crest/soc-comm/README.md

 ```

 A read or write command are signaled by an asserted ```rd``` or ```wr```.
-The address and write data (if a write) need to be valid during
+The address and write data (if it is a write) need to be valid during
 the command.
-Commands are only valid a single cycle.
+Commands are only valid for a single cycle.
 Each command needs to be acknowledged by an active ```ack```,
 earliest one cycle after the command.
 It can also insert wait
 states by delaying ```ack```.
 Read data is available with the ```ack```